 By identifying these objections, you can address them head-on to remove the risk.
 This means letting people know what they can expect in terms of frequency, that they can unsubscribe easily at any time, and that you’ll never share their contact information.

 Where you’re asking — online, at an event, or in-store — determines what the customer needs to do to join your list.

-For example, if you have Text-to-Join signage hanging around your store, they’ll need to use their mobile phone to sign up.
+For example, if you have scan-to-join QR code signage hanging around your store, they’ll need to use their mobile phone to sign up.
 If you have an online sign-up form on your website, they’ll need to type in their contact information.

 4. What should they expect next?

 Should they check their inbox for a coupon?
 Will they receive a welcome email with more details?
 Letting them know what to expect increases the chance that they’ll engage with your emails.

 Let’s pull together a script you can modify for your business.

 We’ll start with the idea that you or someone on your staff is face-to-face with the customer.
 Your answers from the questions above should help you write your script.

 The customer has had a great experience at your shop.
 This is the perfect time to ask for an email address, so you have a way to contact them again and get them to do more business with you.

 Thanks for shopping with us today.
 Would you like to receive [enter details of your offer: % off your next purchase?; exclusive information for our VIPs?; details about events and offers from other local businesses?]
 I’ll just need an email address first.